 REVIEW / PERIOD THRILLER

-The story: During the reign of king Jung Jong (Park Hee-soon), rumours of a terrible man-eating monster roaming Mount Inwangsan spread panic among the people.
-Is there really a monster or is it all a ploy by the scheming prime minister Sim Woon (Lee Geung-young)?
-The king can only trust former general Yun Kyum (Kim Myung-min), who embarks on a search for the creature together with his trusted right-hand man Sung Han (Kim In-kwon), daughter Myung (Lee Hye-ri) and court officer Hur (Choi Woo-shik).
+The story: During the reign of King Jung Jong (Park Hee-soon), rumours of a terrible man-eating monster roaming Mount Inwangsan spread panic among the people.
+Is there really a monster or is it all a ploy by scheming Prime Minister Sim Woon (Lee Geung-young)?
+The king can trust only former general Yun Kyum (Kim Myung-min), who embarks on a search for the creature with his trusted right-hand man Sung Han (Kim In-kwon), daughter Myung (Lee Hye-ri) and court officer Hur (Choi Woo-shik).

 From that cryptic description, Huh has crafted an exciting and entertaining movie that has a little of everything.

-The ending is not very believable, though.
-And a coda to explain things suggests that film-maker Huh knows that it's quite a stretch - even for a movie about a man-eating monster.
+The ending is not believable, though.
+And a coda to explain things suggests the film-maker knows that it is a stretch - even for a movie about a man-eating monster.